finanalyst/collection/README.md

 `collect` should be called with a [Mode](Mode.md).
 A **Mode** is the name of a set of configuration files, templates, and plugins that control the way the source files are processed and rendered.
 The main configuration file must contain a key called `mode`, which defines the default mode that `collect` uses if called with no explicit mode, so if `collect` is called without a **Mode**, the default will be used.

 # Modes
-A Mode is
+A Mode:

-*  the name of the process by which a _Collection_ is rendered and presented.
+*  is the name of the process by which a _Collection_ is rendered and presented.
 At present, only `Website` is implemented, but it is planned to have Modes for `epub` and `pdf` formats.
 The presentation may be serving HTML files locally, or the creation of a single epub file for publishing.

-*  the name of a sub-directory under the Collection directory.
-A Mode sub-directory must contain:
+*  is the name of a sub-directory under the Collection directory.

+*  may not be named with any '_' in it.
+This allows for sub-directories in a Collection folder that are not modes, eg., a Raku documentation repository

+*  A Mode sub-directory must contain:

-	*  a sub-directory `configs`, not a `config.raku` file.
+	*  a sub-directory `configs`, and/or a `config.raku` file.

 # Milestones
 The `collect` sub can be called once the collection directory contains a `config.raku`, which in turn contains the location of a directory of rakudoc source files, which must contain recursively at least one source.